blabla1337/skf-flask/skf/markdown/knowledge_base/mobile/2048-knowledge_base--Input_validation_and_injection_flaws--.md

 ## Description:

-Input Validation and Injection Flaws
+Input validation and Injection flaws

 MSTG-PLATFORM-2: All inputs from external sources and the user are validated and if necessary sanitized.
 This includes data received via the UI, IPC mechanisms such as intents, custom URLs, and network sources.